Benjamin Stubbing

 I’m enthusiastic about creating a future of abundance: building a materially healthy society that nourishes welfare, ameliorating places where bad rules impede the common good, and growing the things that make a nation great and the world a better place. ie, in Ezra Klein's words, the “stupidly simple” thesis that “to have the future we want, we need to build and invent more of the things that we need.”

-I'm curious about almost everything!
-Take a look at my Bookshelf and Writing, e.g. here are the coolest things I learned last year.
+My chief vice has always been having too many interests; I love learning about anything and everything.* Take a look at my Bookshelf and Writing, e.g. here are the coolest things I learned last year.

 More about me